fatih/subvim/README.md

 * Make it compatible with [vim-sensible](https://github.com/tpope/vim-sensible)?
 * Make it always as simple as possible without breaking any plugins.
 Users should add plugins theirself.
-* Might integrate nerdtree, vim-sessions, etc...
+* Might integrate nerdtree,  etc...
-* Reopen closed buffer, window or tab ...

 ## License